MaxBittker/MaxBittker.github.io/src/pages/creative-research/index.md

 Then, I might:

 - add some noise.
-- not clear my buffer.
+- not clear the buffer.
 - put everything in a grid or along a circle.
 - make it rainbow.
 - dither the colors.